Ada-Developers-Academy/core-unit-2/more-flask-queries/query-params.md

 GET localhost:5000/books?title=Apples
 ```

 Our actual results will vary, depending on the contents of our databases.
-For example, if we've never created a `Book` with the title "Apple," then we'll never be able to retrieve that record!
+For example, if we haven't created any `Book`s with the title "Apple," then the second test will always return an empty list!

-Different records on different databases will change our tests and results.
+We should practice trying to predict the results of a test before running it to check our understanding.
+But we must take into account what records exist in our database, since this will affect our tests and results.

 ## Check for Understanding